rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

-Consequently, defining any other subsequent sibling as the section's first node is unreasonable, because any node in the sequence of skipped nodes could easily be added as descendants of the corresponding sectioning node.
+Consequently, defining any other subsequent sibling as the section's first node is unreasonable, because any node in the sequence of skipped nodes could easily be added as additional descendants of the corresponding sectioning node.

 ### second child

 Type-1 sectioning nodes define the first child of the sectioning node to be the first node of the declared section.
-Because of that, these type of nodes can themselves not support any data that can be used to initialize the declared section.
+Consequently, these nodes can not hold any data that can be used to initialize the declared section.
+That is, because the corresponding section object must be created before the section's first content node will be entered.

 `<type-1> A B </type-1> C`

-However, the first child of the sectioning node could be used to specify data that could be used to set section properties before any actual content node will be associated with it.
+However, the first child of the sectioning node could be used to specify data that could be used to set certain section properties, before any actual content node will be associated with it.

 ```
 // while entering "type-1"